mido/mido/README.rst

 Mido - MIDI Objects for Python
 ===============================

+Requires Python 2.7 or 3.2.
+Runs on Ubuntu and Mac OS X. May also run on other systems.

+License: MIT

 Mido is a library for working with MIDI messages and ports.
 It's designed to be as straight forward and pythonic as possible.